oscaramtz/dataFolio-R/README.md

 verifying the pull data

 ##Issues
-changing my mind about publihsing or not
+changing my mind about publishing or not